Yuyz0112/syncit/README.md

 # Syncit

-Syncit, whichrefers to 'sync it', is a privacy-first co-browsing tool.
-It provides pixel-perfect, low latency, low bandwidth screen sharing, and remote control.
+Syncit, which refers to 'sync it', is a privacy-first co-browsing tool.
+It provides pixel-perfect, low-latency, low-bandwidth screen sharing, and remote control.

 **Currently, Syncit is at an early development stage.
 During this stage, API could be changed frequently.**